Photography by Sebastian Diessel, formerly of LoftsBoston.com.

 See the before and after photos.

-128-132 Bucknam Street is a small commercial building of approximately 60'x40' on a 2,840 s.f. lot.
-The building sits on the corner in a residential neighborhood in Everett, Massachusetts, just north of Boston.
-It began it's life at the turn of the 20th century as three storefronts, which housed various tenants throughout the years such as a corner store (thus the Coca-Cola painting), tailor, local library branch, etc. A local upholstery company, McLoughlin, later bought the building.
-The building was purchased from McLoughlin by BEXT in 2001 and partially rezoned.
+The building was purchased by BEXT in 2001 and partially rezoned residential.
 BEXT worked with Eric Nelson Architects on the project.
 The residential side later became known as the "Coca-Cola loft" by Boston-Area real estate agents.
 BEXT was somewhat of a trailblazer, as no lofts existed in Everett at the time.
 The old Charleston Chew candy bar factory in Everett was converted into lofts soon afterwards.
-Today 132 Bucknam Street is https://www.artlabeverett.org/ and 128 Bucknam Street is a salon.

 Back to Projects